iyreshot/Modlist/README.md

 ## Overview:

-Lyra is a fantasy Skyrim modlist that offers bright and vibrant visuals with Gameplay overhauls from EnaiSaion and MCO Combat.
+### Lyra is a fantasy Skyrim modlist that offers bright and vibrant visuals with Gameplay overhauls from EnaiSaion and BFCO Combat.

 ***